danhje/amnesic/README.md

 With TTL:

 ```
-from thymesis import memoize, TTLUnit
+from pymesis import memoize, TTLUnit
 from time import time, sleep

 @memoize(ttl=1, ttl_unit=TTLUnit.CALL_COUNT) # Only return cached result once, then go back to calling flowFunction